 walk lasts 3 hours (7 km) with a few up’s and down’s (+150m, -150m).

-After a picnic lunch, we visit the magnificent Rothschild Villa.
+In the afternoon we visit the magnificent Rothschild Villa.

 Designed and commissioned by Béatrice de Rothschild, this palace is